legendarycode3/mastering-javaScript-course/README.md

 	NOTE:  </br>
 	When we get a value from the DOM, the value will be a ‘string’.
+	So therefore, in other to do Math, we have to manually convert the ‘String’ into a number. </br>

 	✔️ Processes  To JavaScript (problem solving) <br/>